mmmmliu/doppler_profiling/README.md

 ### Receiver
 The receiver part is implemented in the `AnalyzeFrequency.java` class.
 The acoustic signals go through the following processing

-1)  receive sounds.
-See my repo [dtc-acoustic-spectrumer]
+1)  Receive sounds.

-2)  filtering.
+2)  Filtering.
 We apply a bandpass filter that only allows signals within \[18KHz, 21KHz\].
 There is a very convenient Android app named *FIR Filter Designer* that can generate Java code for you.
 The higher order of filters causes greater computation overhead.

-2)  undersampling and overlapping.
+2)  Undersampling and overlapping.
 Undersampling is applied to increase the frequency resolution and overlapping is used to increase temporal fidelity.
 We use 8X undersampling and 0.875 overlapping.

-3)  window function.
+3)  Window function.
 We apply Blackman-Harris window to smooth the spectrum.
 You can try other window functions as well. <https://en.wikipedia.org/wiki/Window_function>

 4)  Fast-Fourier Transform (FFT).
-See my repo [dtc-acoustic-spectrumer]

-5)  calculate Doppler shift.
+5)  Calculate Doppler shift.
 Since we know that the sender's signal is 19 KHz, we only need to calculate the received frequency (with the strongest magnitude) minus 19 KHz.

-6)  caculate relative velocity between a sender and the receiver based on this Euqation ∆v = ∆f*c/fo, ∆f is the frequence offset, c is the speed of sounds, fo is the emitted frequency f
+6)  Caculate relative velocity between a sender and the receiver based on this Euqation ∆v = ∆f*c/fo, ∆f is the frequence offset, c is the speed of sounds, fo is the emitted frequency f

-6)  draw relative velocity on screen.
-See my repo [dtc-acoustic-spectrumer]
+7)  draw relative velocity on screen.

 ### Send data